styblope/cloud-cafe/deployMQ.md

 In this lab, we are going to create such volume in the file system.

-1. Open a terminal window and create a new file directory named **myVolume** under /home/ibmdemo directory with commands:
+1. Open a terminal window and create a new file directory named **mqvol** under `/export` directory with commands:

         cd /export
         mkdir mqvol
-        chmod a+w -R db2vol/
+        chmod a+w -R mqvol/

 1. Go back to IBM Cloud private console, and use the upper left menu to navigate to the **Platform/Storage** page